Fundamental Quality Bound on Optical Quantum Communication: Bosonic Continuous-Variable Systems

-where \(\mathrm{d}\mu_{H}(U)\) denotes the Haar measure of the unitary group \(\mathrm{U}(d)\).
-Since we are searching a minimum, it follows that we can restrict the optimisation w.l.o.g.\ to isotropic states.
-Recall that the separability of an isotropic state is equivalent to \(x \in [0, 1/d ]\)~\cite{Horodecki_1999_1}.
-A straightforward minimisation then yields for all sufficiently large \(n\) that
+As we are searching for a minimum, it follows that we can restrict the optimisation w.l.o.g.\ to isotropic states.
+Recall that the separability of an isotropic state is equivalent to \(p \in [0, 1/d ]\)~\cite{Horodecki_1999_1}.
+A quick calculation confirms that for all sufficiently large \(n\), we have